johnlockejrr/pylaia/docs/usage/training/index.md

    --data.batch_size 32
 ```

-### Example with a YAML configuration file
+### Training from scratch with a YAML configuration file

-Run the following command to create a model:
+Run the following command to train a model:
 ```sh
 pylaia-htr-train-ctc --config config_train_model.yaml
 ```